 This weekend is an important one for the Maverick Team with most of them out racing across the UK.
 Sarah and Paul are taking on the Race to the Stones 100km, Julia is taking the Snowdonia trails and the rest will be making tracks up to the Peak District for the Maverick X-Series event.

 For the team success will come in a variety of forms; a win, a top 10, a new PB time, a new furthest distance or just to finally complete a race that has evaded them for a number of years.
 As always with Maverick racers and races victories and celebrations aren’t reserved just for those who cross the line in absolute poll position.
 Those included in this weekends Peak District Pilgrimage is our most capped Maverick, Chris Redtop, who is running proof that to be a king of the trails doesn’t mean having win after win under your belt.
-However for Chris the Peak district race is the kryptonite to this superman and holds an extraordinary power over him.
+However, for Chris, the Peak district race is the kryptonite to this superman and holds extraordinary power over him.
 The long course distance, starting and finishing in Hope Valley, is the only X-Series Marathon he is yet to complete.
-The tale told here let’s us all in on why it is such an important race for Chris and further optimises that success and being victorious looks different for everyone, but by no means does that make it any less valid or worthy of a big Maverick squad round of applause.
+The tale told here lets us all in on why it is such an important race for Chris and further optimises that success and being victorious looks different for everyone, but by no means does that make it any less valid or worthy of a big Maverick squad round of applause.

 Chris Redtops Story | Written by E